-It’s a lovely building, it’s full of charm and you really get that special oriental feel when you enter the building.
+It’s a lovely building, full of charm and you really get that special oriental feel when you enter it.
 But, my room was tired around the edges and the breakfast was only acceptable.
-In reality, I shouldn’t complain because the price that I paid was among the cheapest that I could find in the historical centre, for the period when I was there – in the peak season.
+In reality, I shouldn’t complain because the price that I paid was among the cheapest that I could find in the Old Town, for the period when I was there – in the peak season.

 If you, like me, also decide to stay in the old historical centre and if you are not going to rent a car, you will have to use public transport to go to the beach.
-As you will see, the nearest beach is not close enough for you to walk.
+As you will see, the nearest beach is not close enough to walk there.

 But, be careful how much money you insert in the machine.
-Perhaps, you can calculate how many times you are going to travel to the beach and back to the hotel.
-The same works if you stay in a hotel far from the historical centre and you travel there in the evening.
+Perhaps, you can calculate how many times you are planning to travel to the beach and back to the hotel.
+The same works if you stay in a hotel far from the historic centre and you travel there in the evening.

 The point I want to make is that you don’t want too much money to remain on the card, after you’ve left Antalya.
 I don’t know if credit has the time limit and whether it expires after a certain period of time.